zhangzhics/CITS5503_Sem2/Labs/Lab4KMSEncryption.md

 Version: 1.2 Date: 23/08/2018 Author: David Glance

+Date: 21/07/2023 Updated by Zhi Zhang

 ## Learning Objectives

 1. IAM policies applied to S3
 2. KMS Key Management System – creating keys and using the key for symmetric encryption
 3. Using AES Encryption for client and server side encryption

 ## Technologies Covered

-Ubuntu
+* Ubuntu
-AWS
+* AWS
-AWS KMS
+* AWS KMS
-AES Encryption
+* AES Encryption
-Python/Boto scripts
+* Python/Boto scripts
-VirtualBox
+* VirtualBox

-Note: Do this from your VirtualBox VM – if you do it from any other platform (Windows, Mac – you will need to resolve any potential issues yourself)
+Note: please use your Ubuntu VM – if you do it from any other OS (e.g., Windows, Mac – some unknow issues might occur)

 ## Background